100% Free Consultation

 Unintended Acceleration in Toyota Vehicles

 Unintended acceleration.
 You may or may not have heard of it, but this glitch has caused many scares for hundreds of drivers throughout the nation.
-Toyota is one of the major automobile manufacturers at the center of this investigation and has recalled nearly 8 million vehicles across the U.S. Unintended acceleration (UA) is an event that causes a car to accelerate without any prompting from the driver.
-In many cases of UA, the cause was not known, which is what prompted the NHTSA-NASA investigation at the request of Congress.
+Toyota is one of the major automobile manufacturers at the center of this investigation and has recalled nearly 8 million vehicles across the U.S.

 The NHTSA, along with NASA engineers, completed a ten-month probe into UA among Toyota vehicles.
 The Department of Transportation referred to this study as “unprecedented” because most investigations are not nearly this extensive.
-Specifically, investigators focused on the electronic throttle control (ETC) systems in Toyota vehicles to determine that an inherent defect in the design of these ETCs was the cause of the UA.

-NASA did not find an electronic cause of large throttle openings that can result in UA incidents.
-NHTSA did not find a vehicle-based cause of those incidents in addition to those causes already addressed by Toyota recalls.
+According to the NHTSA, NASA did not find an electronic cause of large throttle openings that can result in UA incidents.
+NHTSA did not find a vehicle-based cause of those incidents in addition to those causes already addressed by Toyota’s massive recalls.

-The investigation was, however, successful in identifying two possible causes of vehicle-based UA.
-Both were related to something called pedal entrapment (aka “sticky pedal”).
-In one event, the “vacuum assist” function of the pedal can cause problems.
-When the vacuum assist function fails to perform its proper function, the accelerator pedal can become stuck and lead to unintended acceleration.
-In some other situations, there is the potential for the floor mat on the driver’s side to become stuck and trap the pedal in a full-throttle position.
+When the vacuum assist function fails to perform its proper function, the accelerator pedal can become stuck and lead to sudden acceleration, causing the driver error.
+In some other situations, there is the potential for the floor mat on the driver’s side to become stuck and trap the gas pedal in a full-throttle position.

 • Required brake override systems